What is ATOP?

 Many of the people who arrive at the Takiwasi Center have unsuccessfully tried several conventional treatments with pharmaceuticals before deciding to turn to plants.
 The medicinal plants and specifically ayahuasca allow to access the transcendent dimension of human beings and connect them with the meaning of their lives, which is the particular issue that conventional treatments do not usually address.
 This treatment allows to reach the roots that underlies the problem of addiction and has been successfully applied to people from different cultural, religious and social backgrounds.

-The goal now is to scientifically validate the efficacy of this innovative treatment protocol as a way to facilitate a wider understanding and approach to drug addictions and help more people to recover from this imprisoning condition.
+The goal with ATOP is to scientifically validate the efficacy of this innovative treatment protocol as a way to facilitate a wider understanding and approach to drug addictions and help more people to recover from this imprisoning condition.

 For the ATOP Takiwasi project it has been necessary to create a platform for data collection which, among other things, contains evaluation tests that are administered to the patients who have finished the treatment and are now in different parts of the world.
 In 2020, the minimum required number of patients evaluated in post-treatment follow-up was reached to start the data analysis.
 During 2020 and 2021, a methodology for the analysis of qualitative and quantitative data was developed.
 In 2021, an article was published describing the conception of the ATOP project and the research protocol adapted to the Takiwasi setting.

 The preliminary results of the ATOP project have been presented by Dr. Brian Rush during the conference “From Research to Reality: Global Summit on Psychedelic Assisted Therapies and Medicine”, held in Toronto, Canada, May 2022.
-During the remainder of 2022, the analysis of the quantitative results will be deepened in a population of 52 patients for whom there is an evaluation at 01 year of follow-up, and the methodology for integrating the qualitative and quantitative data collected in interviews before, during and after treatment will be refined.
-In parallel, the analysis methodology will continue to be fine-tuned to connect the quantitative results with the experiences during the treatment, and how they are integrated and impact the daily life of the former patients.
+Currently, the publications to present the quantitative results are being prepared.
+Additionally, the analysis of the quantitative results will be deepened in a population of 52 patients for whom there is an evaluation at 01 year of follow-up, and the methodology for integrating the qualitative and quantitative data collected in interviews before, during and after treatment will be refined.

 Articles related to ATOP published in academic journals: